MDioguardi/Kung-Fu-Panda-Memory/README.md

 # Rules Of The Game
  You must remember where the pictures are and find the pairs.

 Each picture is repeated 2 times on a 4x5 grid.The player must click two different cells.
-If the two squares have the same picture, the player wins one point.
 When a player finds a pair of pictures, the pictures will be removed from the board.
 When the grid is empty, the player wins